| |

 in the language.
 May, his epic masterpiece, was published in April 1836, just seven months before his death.

 Considered the "pearl" of Czech poetry, it is a tale of seduction, revenge, and patricide.
-A paean as well to his
+A paean as well to nature,

-for being "un-Czech," he was held up as a "national" poet by later generations, a fate from which the interwar Czech
+for being "un-Czech," Mácha was held up as a "national" poet by later generations, a fate which the interwar Czech

-avant-garde, who considered him a precursor, tried to rescue him.
+avant-garde, who considered him a precursor, took it upon themselves to reverse.

-As opposed to the other important 19th-century European poets, Macha's work has been largely ignored in English translation.
+Unlike the other seminal 19th-century European poets, Mácha's work has been largely ignored in English translation.

-The present volume provides the original Czech text in parallel.
+The present volume, the only available in English, provides the original Czech text in parallel and includes a

 This seems to be the first English version in more than 50 years of the greatest